-2018 was one of our busiest years in recent history.
+2019 was one of our busiest years in recent history.

-The need for volunteers is strong and the demand for VRC's services is at an all-time high.
-Over the last three years of notable growth, the number of volunteers we interviewed increased by 22%, referrals by 35%, and attendance at recruiting events by 31%.
+The need for volunteers and the demand for VRC's services is strong.
+Over the last four years of notable growth, the number of volunteers we interviewed increased by 17% and referrals by 31%.

-We made over 2500 referrals for them to opportunities at our partner agencies-meaning that both volunteers and our partners are seeing the benefits of working with VRC.
+We made over 2700 referrals for them to opportunities at our partner agencies-meaning that both volunteers and our partners are seeing the benefits of working with VRC.
 This growth exemplifies the current excitement and energy around volunteerism, and VRC's numbers show that we are playing an important role in focusing that energy.
 It is statistics like these that reflect the success of our mission.

-In all metrics-volunteers interviewed, referrals made, and recruiting event attendees- VRC remains strong.
+In all metrics---volunteers interviewed, referrals made, and recruiting event attendees- VRC remains strong.